aws/aws-lambda-runtime-interface-emulator/README.md

 1. From your project directory, run the following command to download the RIE (x86-64 architecture) from GitHub and install it on your local machine.

-    ```
+    ```sh
     mkdir -p ~/.aws-lambda-rie && curl -Lo ~/.aws-lambda-rie/aws-lambda-rie \
     https://github.com/aws/aws-lambda-runtime-interface-emulator/releases/latest/download/aws-lambda-rie \
     && chmod +x ~/.aws-lambda-rie/aws-lambda-rie
     ```

     To download the RIE for arm64 architecture, use the previous command with a different GitHub download url.
     ```
     https://github.com/aws/aws-lambda-runtime-interface-emulator/releases/latest/download/aws-lambda-rie-arm64 \
     ```

 2. Run your Lambda image function using the docker run command.
-    ```
+    ```sh
     docker run -d -v ~/.aws-lambda-rie:/aws-lambda -p 9000:8080 myfunction:latest
         --entrypoint /aws-lambda/aws-lambda-rie  <image entrypoint> <(optional) image command>`
     ```